rxdvd/7chan-client/README.md

 - [x] Date display on posts showing the wrong time.
 - [x] New posts display in the wrong order.
+- [x] Sorting by oldest and newest shows posts in reverse order.

 ## Pitfalls & Discoveries